 From November to December: Persimmon

 Located in the center of Fukuoka City, this park is a nice recreation area for Fukuoka citizens.
 There is a paved road for jogging and walking around its iconic pond.
-There is also a Japanese garden and a playground for children.
-From March to November, rental boats are available for rental at the boat house.
-The famous fireworks event is held on August 1 every year and is a seasonal tradition in Fukuoka.
+There are also a Japanese garden, a playground for children and some venues to eat and drink.
+Boats are available for rental at the boat house.

 Located in the east of Fukuoka City, Uminonakamichi is a seaside area loved by men and women of all ages.
 There is a seaside park which includes a zoo, playgrounds and gardens.
 Since it is an extensive park, cycling through it is also recommended.
 There is an adjacent aquarium, where people can enjoy watching attractive performances by dolphins and seals at a show pool facing Hakata Bay.